 - Click Print.

-You can choose different options here like how many copies of the document you want, which color and layout options you prefer, page selection, and some other preferences that you may have for the document.
+You can choose different options here, like how many copies of the document you want, which color and layout options you prefer, page selection, and other preferences you may have for the document.

-If you make a mistake and only notice once you’ve printed a page, it’s really no big deal, simply go back into your document and make any needed changes until you have everything set up exactly as you want it.
+If you make a mistake and only notice once you’ve printed a page, it’s no big deal, simply go back into your document and make any needed changes until you have everything set up exactly as you want.

-What sort of documents do you usually print?
-Have you ever had difficulty printing?
+What type of printer do you use with your MacBook?
+Have you ever had difficulty printing?About Jonathon Jachura